 Posted by Todd Smith

-As all you regular readers know, I have been an entrepreneur for 29 years.
-During my early years, I did not recognize the importance of finding balance between my career and family life.
-My desire to reach my goals was so powerful I worked 70+ hours a week.
+As all of you regular readers know, I have been an entrepreneur for over 30 years.
+During my early years, I did not recognize the importance of finding a balance between my career and family life.
+My desire to reach my goals was so powerful, I worked 70+ hours a week.
 My relationships deteriorated, my marriage struggled, and my hair fell out.

 Take Sundays Off